 Various campus departments cooperatively address safety issues.
-The offices of Instruction, Administrative Services, Human Resources, and Student Services work with Facilities, the Behavior Intervention Team, and a College-wide Safety Committee to prevent and manage situations that threaten to disrupt the learning environment.
+The offices of Instruction, Administrative Services, Human Resources, and Student Services work with Facilities, the Behavior Intervention Team, and Emergency Response Team, to prevent and manage situations that threaten to disrupt the learning environment.